 To obtain the blood for this blood test, a vein is usually drawn from the elbow or the back of the hand.

 If a vein cannot be located or is not viable in these locations, the laboratory technician may recommend other blood collection methods.

-You may need to modify the medications or supplements that are taken before the blood draw.
+You may need to modify the medications or supplements taken before the blood draw.

 Your doctor will tell you which medications to avoid for the blood test and how long this should take.
 Do not change the medication you are taking without talking to your doctor.

 Venipuncture is the term used to describe a basic blood sample taken from a vein.
 Your doctor will order a simple venipuncture blood sample if they want to measure bicarbonate (HCO3-).

 To obtain a venipuncture blood sample, a healthcare provider: